 From time to time, we may be involved in various claims and legal proceedings relating to claims arising out of our operations.
-Except as noted below, we are not currently a party to any other legal proceedings that, in the opinion of our management, are likely to have a material adverse effect on our business.
+We are not currently a party to any legal proceedings that, in the opinion of our management, are likely to have a material adverse effect on our business.
 Regardless of outcome, litigation can have an adverse impact on us because of defense and settlement costs, diversion of management resources and other factors.